Last Updated on

 TRANSFORMING AN AVERAGE JOE INTO AN URBAN LOVER THROUGH THE LENS OF FOOD AND WINE

-Showing him places around, monuments and historical sites may not really help the cause but there are two things that can surely make him fall in love with the urban life and forget the ‘clean air’ of the country side.
+Showing him places around, monuments and historical sites may not help the cause but two things can surely make him fall in love with the urban life and forget the ‘clean air’ of the countryside.
 These two things are, good food and exquisite wine!

-A visit to The Dutch or the Gramercy Tavern, which are two top restaurants among the many, is enough to make the magic happen.
-The later, being a casual but totally chic tavern, holds some of the best wines in the country.
+An urban journey to The Dutch or the Gramercy Tavern, which are two top restaurants among the many, is enough to make the magic happen.
+The later, being a casual but chic tavern, holds some of the best wines in the country.
 From the beautiful light red wine from Thymiopoulous, in the Naoussa which sells for $52 per glass to the pine resin-aged Retsina wine which goes for between $39 – $45.
-These wines are so good that they shower the tongue with so much goodness as their bubbles dances all over.
-Wine writer Jon Bonné, even went so far as to pen an essay proclaiming the tongue changing experience of these bottled ecstasies.
+These wines are so good that they shower the tongue with so much better as their bubbles dances all over.
+Wine writer Jon Bonné even went so far as to pen an essay proclaiming the tongue changing experience of these bottled ecstasies.
 An average Joe will fall in love with the urban life at the taste of them.